trufflesuite/trufflesuite.com/src/docs/tezos/truffle/reference/configuring-tezos-projects.md

 ## plugins

 <p class="alert alert-warning">
-**Note**: This feature is new and still in a barebones state.
-Please let us know how we can improve it!
+<strong>Note</strong>: This feature is new and still in a barebones state.
+Please let us
+know how we can improve it!
 </p>